fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 for example custom attributes and other reflection related capabilities.
 Also [xUnit](http://xunit.codeplex.com/) is a good alternative for NUnit.

-Some guides to using F# and Nunit together are:
+Some guides to using F# and NUnit together are:

  * [NUnit With F#](http://davefancher.com/2012/09/06/nunit-with-f/)
  * [Using NUnit with F# Code](http://sector0.dk/?p=33)